The elephant analogy

 Wholeness

-Read more: Transcend the mundane, enter primal world and channel intent
+Read more: Transcend the mundane: what, why and how

 “Vedanta views reality as a wholeness, not divided into inner and outer domains as if they are separate kingdoms.”